yusefnapora/minty/README.md

 Some configuration is stored in [`./config/default.js`](./config/default.js).

+The `start-local-devnet.sh` script will try to run a local IPFS daemon, which Minty will connect to on its default port.
+If you've already installed IPFS and configured it to use a non-standard API port, you may need to change the `ipfsApiUrl` field to set the correct API address.

-The most important bit is the `pinningService` configuration, which is used by the `minty pin` command to persist IPFS data to a remote pinning service.
+The `pinningService` configuration option is used by the `minty pin` command to persist IPFS data to a remote pinning service.

 The default configuration is setup to pin data to [Pinata](https://pinata.cloud), and it expects a Pinata JWT